-Slice the potato in half lengthwise with a sharp paring knife.
+Place potatoes on a cutting board, then slice each potato in half lengthwise with a sharp paring knife.

 Next, lay each half cut-side-down and cut it in half.

 Finally, turn those pieces over and cut each one in half.
 Voila!
-You've got your potato cut into nice wedges ready to make the best Greek lemon potatoes!
+You've got your potato cut into nice thick wedges ready to make the best Greek lemon potatoes!